-Barkley was suffering from burnout, an occupational phenomenon officially recognised by the World Health Organisation since 2019.
+Barkley was suffering from burnout, an occupational phenomenon officially recognized by the World Health Organization in 2019.
 The WHO defines burnout as the result of “chronic workplace stress that has not been successfully managed”, which has the following symptoms:

 - Feelings of energy depletion or exhaustion.

-- Increased mental distance from your job, or feelings of negativitism or cynicism related to your job.
+- Increased mental distance from your job, or feelings of negativism or cynicism related to your job.

 - Reduced professional efficacy.

 All of these were true for Barkley.
 “It left me so tired, I just wanted to walk away from my work,” she said.

 It is no shock that 2020 saw a dramatic increase in stress, anxiety, and depression, but 2021 also saw a heightened rate of burnout in American workers across a broad range of professions.
 According to American Psychological Association’s 2021 Work and Well-being Survey, 79% of employees had experienced work-related stress.
 Despite this, burnout is not classed as a medical condition in the US and many people don’t visit a doctor when work stress becomes overwhelming, choosing to find their own unique solutions for recovery instead.